AkremBelkahla/chrome-ai-assistant/README.md

 # AI Assistant Browser Extension

+## Warning
+This project is currently under development and may not be stable.

 ## Description
 AI Assistant is a browser extension that provides explanations for selected text on web pages using the Mistral AI API.